JohtoSurfer/hola-juniors-newsletter-template/README.md

 # hola-juniors-newsletter-template
-first project for hola juniors - email template for newsletter website following modern ui/ux practices and relevant frameworks.
+first project for hola juniors - This is a responsive HTML email template created for a coding challenge.
+It follows best practices for email compatibility using only HTML tables and inline CSS.

 # HTML Email Template – Hola Juniors Challenge